Bruce Joel Rubin: Career

 Rubin wrote the book and lyrics for Ghost the Musical (the musical adaptation of Ghost) which premiered in the United Kingdom in March 2011 and opened on Broadway in Spring 2012.

-Recently, Rubin's creative focus has turned to photography.
-As written on his website:
+Rubin's creative focus has turned to photography:

 Personal life

-Rubin and his wife, Blanche, split their time between Los Angeles and San Francisco, where he taught weekly meditation classes.
-He currently offers these classes weekly in Dutchess County, New York.
+Rubin and his wife, Blanche, split their time between Los Angeles and San Francisco, and he teaches weekly meditation classes in Dutchess County, New York.
 Blanche is an artist with a Doctorate in Art Education.
-She taught at Indiana University, Northern Illinois University, California State University at Northridge, and was the Program Evaluator at the J. Paul Getty Institute for Education in the Arts, where she helped create a national program still used in schools today.
-Their younger son Ari, a pilot, screenwriter and former board member of the WGA, is now in law school.
+She taught at Indiana University, Northern Illinois University, and California State University at Northridge, and was the Program Evaluator at the J. Paul Getty Institute for Education in the Arts, where she helped create a national program.
+Their younger son Ari, a pilot, screenwriter and former board member of the WGA, was in law school in 2018.
 Their son Joshua has worked as an award-winning writer of major video games like Assassin's Creed 2 and Destiny.
-He is now involved in the development of virtual reality projects and works as an Interactive Narrative Consultant with clients in the U.S. and Europe.
+In 2018 he was involved in the development of virtual reality projects, and worked as an Interactive Narrative Consultant with clients in the U.S. and Europe.

+Rubin is gay, which his wife has long known about.